vonglasow/atoum-documentation/source/en/asserters/class.inc.rst

 isSubclassOf
 ============

-``isSubclassOf`` checks that the class inherit from the given class.
+``isSubclassOf`` checks that the tested class inherit from given class.

 .. code-block:: php